WorldBank-Transport/DRIVER-Android/README.md

 definition, the backup model classes in case of update failure, and also for running tests.
 This jar file must be signed with the release key.
-To generate this file, select the schema that you want to use as your initial class definition, and then access https://{your-driver-domain}/api/jars/{schema-uuid}/.
+To generate this file, select the schema that you want to use as your initial class definition, and then access `https://{your-driver-domain}/api/jars/{schema-uuid}/`.
 You will receive a 201 response.
-Wait about a minute and then reload.
+Wait about a minute and then reload, passing in the query parameter `format=jar` to download the jar file (eg. `https://{your-driver-domain}/api/jars/{schema-uuid}/?format=jar`).
 You should receive a jar file that you can use for models.jar.
 If you update models.jar, also update the UUID `BACKUP_JAR_SCHEMA_VERSION` in `DriverApp`.

 ## Building for Release